Hungary–Ukraine relations: Gazprom natural gas deal

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Days after the beginning of the 2022 Russian invasion of Ukraine, Hungarian president János Áder and prime minister Viktor Orbán condemned the invasion, and declared their support for Ukraine in the conflict. Áder added that the conflict was "not provoked by Kyiv”, and said that Hungary “hold[s] the leaders of the Russian Federation responsible for the bloodshed", while Orbán noted that military support "out of the question, though we will, of course, provide humanitarian aid".
+Days after the beginning of the Russian invasion of Ukraine in 2022, Hungarian president János Áder and prime minister Viktor Orbán condemned the invasion, and declared their support for Ukraine in the conflict. Áder added that the conflict was "not provoked by Kyiv", and said that Hungary "hold[s] the leaders of the Russian Federation responsible for the bloodshed", while Orbán noted that military support "out of the question, though we will, of course, provide humanitarian aid".

 However, in the leadup to the 2022 Hungarian parliamentary election, Orbán avoided directly criticizing Russian president Vladimir Putin, and expressed opposition to potential blockades of Russian oil and gas, on which Hungary relies.
-During his victory speech on April 3, Orbán said that Ukrainian president Volodymyr Zelenskyy was one of the "opponents" that he had overcome in order to win the parliamentary elections.
-On April 6, Hungary signaled its intent to agree to pay for Russian gas in rubles, breaking ranks with the rest of the European Union.
+During his victory speech on 3 April, Orbán said that Ukrainian president Volodymyr Zelenskyy was one of the "opponents" that he had overcome in order to win the parliamentary elections.
+On 6 April, Hungary signaled its intent to agree to pay for Russian gas in rubles, breaking ranks with the rest of the European Union.

 In early May, Hungary said that it would veto a proposed European Union sanctions package against the Russian energy sector.
-Explaining his country's opposition to the sanctions, Hungarian Minister of Foreign Affairs Péter Szijjártó said that "Hungary’s energy supply cannot be endangered because no one can expect us to allow the price of the war (in Ukraine) to be paid by Hungarians".
+Explaining his country's opposition to the sanctions, Hungarian Minister of Foreign Affairs Péter Szijjártó said that "Hungary’s energy supply cannot be endangered because no one can expect us to allow the price of the war [in Ukraine] to be paid by Hungarians".

-On May 1, Oleksiy Danilov, the secretary of the National Security and Defense Council of Ukraine, accused Hungary of having advance knowledge of the 2022 Russian invasion of Ukraine, saying that Vladimir Putin had warned the Hungarian government ahead of time, and that Hungary had plans to annex parts of Zakarpattia Oblast in Western Ukraine, which lies on the border with Hungary.
-Hungarian officials condemned Danilov's accusation as false, and expressed "outrage" over his claims.
+On 1 May, Oleksiy Danilov, the secretary of the National Security and Defense Council of Ukraine, accused Hungary of having advance knowledge of the 2022 Russian invasion of Ukraine, saying that Vladimir Putin had warned the Hungarian government ahead of time, and that Hungary had plans to annex parts of Zakarpattia Oblast in Western Ukraine, which lies on the border with Hungary.
+Hungarian officials condemned Danilov's accusation as false, and expressed outrage over his claims.

-Hungary has accepted many refugees from Ukraine, some of them travel to other EU countries.
+Hungary has accepted many refugees from Ukraine, some of them travelled on to other EU countries.